How to submit a project proposal

 What Fondation d’Harcourt funds:

-Projects focusing on mental health, in particular regarding:
+Projects focusing on mental health, more specifically:

-- psychiatric health care
+- Projects that facilitate access to psychiatric health care

 What Fondation d’Harcourt does NOT fund: